Host plants:

 Endangerment factors:

 In Central Europe Jordanita subsolana has been pushed back by habitat loss onto a few islands.
 But Jordanita subsolana lacks vast areas naturally, such as Baden-Württemberg.
+In the mountains (e.g., southern Alps, Balkans) and generally in many parts of southern Europe Jordanita subsolana is still less or even not endangered so far.

 Remarks:

-Jordanita subsolana is distributed in the southern half of Europe from Spain to the Black Sea and further to Western Asia (Asia Minor etc.).
-The northern boundary runs through Central Germany.
+Jordanita subsolana is distributed in the southern half of Europe from Spain to the Black Sea and further to western Asia (Asia Minor etc.).
+The northern boundary runs through central Germany.